amandaiscoding/airbnb-clone-react/README-EN.md

 * Using map to access data;
 * Key prop;
 * Props: receiving props in a component, destructuring props, passing in non-string props.

+* ## Scripts

+In the project directory, run:

+`npm i` to install all dependencies

+`npm start` to open the project in your browser